asyncker/zeta-function/README.md

 ```

 Empty for relu-curve:
-We can choose values, and instead of 0, we can assign any value, so we use the ◇ sign.
-It means that there is no function value at the point.
-Interestingly, even in complex numbers, you can indicate the absence of a number with ◇, but any interaction will immediately assign any value.
+◇ means there is no function value at this point.
+All functions except the equal sign (=) are prohibited, and ◇ is not equal to anything except itself.
+You can write x = ◇
 ```
 relumaxU(z) = z >= +0 ? z : ◇
 reluminU(z) = z <= -0 ? z : ◇